 In the offline sense, you may be familiar with using POS hardware, like a cash register for example.
 How do you take that cash register and connect it to your new online store?

 Depending on your current situation, you may need to upgrade to an integrated point of sale system.
 This is a POS that can handle both online and offline orders and transactions.
-You’ll still have necessary hardware and software — like your cash register or contactless card reader, but, you’ll experience more enhanced analytics and more organised inventory management by syncing your systems.
+You’ll still have all the necessary hardware and software — like your cash register or contactless card reader — but you’ll experience more enhanced analytics and more organised inventory management by syncing your systems.
 Plus, your new and improved POS system can handle payment transactions for you.

 For customers who have an offline and online store, POS integration is a vital component for more reasons than one.